-Stocks fall as U.S, China prepare for trade talks
+Stocks erase early losses ahead of U.S-China trade talks

-NEW YORK (AP) — U.S. stocks moved broadly lower in early trading as the U.S. and China prepare for their latest round of trade talks.
+NEW YORK (AP) — U.S. stocks stabilized in midday trading after an early morning dip as the U.S. and China prepare for their latest round of trade talks.

 Envoys from both nations are expected to meet this week to try and put an end to the dispute that is stunting global economic growth and spooking the stock market.

+Consumer product makers, including Coca-Cola and PepsiCo, fared the worst.
+Industrial stocks moved broadly lower.
+Ingersoll-Rand fell 1.2%.

+Communications stocks made the biggest gains, led by AT&T and Google.
+ConocoPhillips rose 3% and lifted energy stocks after raising its quarterly dividend.

-Technology stocks, including Microsoft and Apple, led the market lower.
+Technology stocks, including Microsoft and Nvidia, also rose.
 The sector is particularly sensitive to any news in the trade dispute and the latest round of talks could prompt more volatility.

-Banks and industrial companies were also among the biggest losers.
-Target fell 1.3% and 3M fell 1%.

-Every sector in the S&P 500 headed lower, though real estate companies and utilities held up better than the rest of the market.
-Those sectors are considered safe-play investments that investors favor when they want to reduce risk.
+Utilities and consumer product makers made some of the biggest declines.
+The sectors are considered safe-play investments that investors favor when they want to reduce risk and stocks to sell off when they have more confidence.

 Bond prices fell.
 The yield on the 10-year Treasury rose to 1.54% from 1.51%.

-MARKET NERVES: The early slide on Monday extends last week’s losses.
+MARKET NERVES: The market is coming off three straight weekly losses.
 Investors digested a series of mostly disappointing economic reports last week that showed the U.S.-China trade war is hurting manufacturing and threatening U.S. economic growth.
 Some of those fears were allayed on Friday when a government jobs report showed that employers are still adding jobs at a healthy clip and that the national unemployment rate dropped to a five-decade low.

 Still, last week marked the third weekly loss in a row for the broader market as the trade war takes its toll on confidence.